2i-Git/career-changers-site/content/sections/1-Services.en.md

   {
     iconName: "BrainIcon",
     header: "All kinds of people can do it",
-    content: "The idea that working in tech requires a gold star in maths, a membership to MENSA and a complete lack of social skills is no longer the case.
+    content: "The idea that working in tech requires a gold star in maths and a membership to MENSA is no longer the case.
 Forward-thinking tech companies now look to hire diverse teams of people, all of whom can bring their own unique talents."
   },
   {
     iconName: "LaptopIcon",